TOC Sensor (Total Organic Carbon)

 What Does a TOC Sensor Measure?

 A TOC sensor measures the total amount of organic carbon present in water or process liquids.
-TOC represents the combined concentration of all organic compounds and is a critical indicator of contamination, cleanliness, and process suitability.
+TOC represents the combined concentration of all organic compounds and is a critical indicator of contamination, cleanliness, and process suitability—especially where trace purity matters.

 Working Principle

 TOC sensors operate by oxidizing organic carbon into carbon dioxide (CO₂) and measuring the resulting CO₂ concentration.
-The measured value is directly proportional to the organic carbon content of the sample.
+The measured value is directly proportional to the organic carbon content of the sample, making TOC a direct and sensitive purity indicator.

 Common Types of TOC Sensors